Vladusty/latvian-communist-leaflet-corpus-1934-1940/LCLC_1934-1940/README.md

 `lclc_manual_location_table.csv`

 This file is not part of the core source-based metadata.
-The location assignments were made manually by the compiler on the basis of issuing organizations and, in some cases, leaflet content.
+The location assignments were made manually by the compiler based on the issuing organizations and, in some cases, the content of the leaflets.
 They should therefore be treated as approximate research annotations rather than source metadata.

+---

+## Additional research annotations

+The repository also includes manually compiled research annotations that are not part of the core source-based metadata.

+### Manual topic annotations

+`lclc_manual_topic_annotations.csv`

+This file contains manual thematic annotations (or classification) assigned to individual leaflets.

+The annotation system uses a hierarchical scheme:

+- `manual_topic` – primary topic category (seven broad themes)
+- `manual_topic_2` – secondary topic category (additional classification using the same thematic categories when applicable)
+- `manual_topic_3` – more specific thematic label (when applicable)

+The primary thematic categories are:
+- Labour
+- Foreign/War
+- Youth
+- Aid
+- Spain
+- Women
+- Other

+These annotations represent a **hard clustering** of leaflet texts and were created manually for research purposes.
+They should be treated as interpretative research annotations rather than source metadata.

 ---